 - 5 Clarify the legal rules, and your contractual agreements, covering sick pay and maternity, paternity and adoption pay, pension contributions and deductions from pay.

-- 12 Keep up to date with payroll rules by reading HM Revenue & Customs mailings; if necessary, contact the employers' helpline or your professional adviser.
+- 13 Keep up to date with payroll rules by reading HMRC mailings; if necessary, contact the employers' helpline or your professional adviser.

 - timetable key payroll events